 This session will demonstrate how www.carenextion.org will change the way seniors find resources to live independently as well as show how informal caregivers can be organized and successful with this free online tool that helps families manage coordination of care, gain access local resources, and obtain phone support.

 |Thinking Differently with Aging2.0

 Aging 2.0 is out to change the conversation in aging.
-We are an international organization with more than 400 events in 20 countries supported by more than 150 corporate Alliance members.
-Our goal is to stop talking about local, clinical and siloed approaches and start talking about collaborative, lifestyle oriented and opportunity driven innovation.
-Learn how Aging2.0 is different, about upcoming events and how you and your team can get involved to stay on the bleeding edge of #changingaging
+It is an international organization with more than 400 events in 20 countries supported by more than 150 corporate Alliance members.
+Its goal is to stop talking about local, clinical and siloed approaches and start talking about collaborative, lifestyle oriented and opportunity driven innovation.
+In this session you will learn how Aging2.0 is different, about upcoming events and how you and your team can get involved to stay on the leading edge of #changingaging

 Carolyn Pare – President & CEO, Minnesota Health Action Group | Emcee

 Carolyn is the President and Chief Executive Officer of the Minnesota Health Action Group, a coalition of more than 50 public and private employers dedicated to health care market reform.
 In the 25 years since its formation, this Minnesota-based coalition has introduced a number of nationally recognized innovations in health care contracting, delivery, quality and consumerism.
 Action Group members are committed to supporting a health care system that delivers the care consumers need at the right time, in the right place, and at the right price.